 Nursing assistants may act as health-care professionals who are responsible for providing restorative and rehabilitation care for residents/patients to maintain or regain physical, mental and emotional well-being.
 Restorative care is a function that all CNAs in CareBridge Academy are taught and practice to assist with clients that need help with range of motion and rehabilitation.

 As a healthcare professional, the Certified Nurse Aide provides more than physical care for clients.
 CNAs spend a lot of time with their clients and will often be the first to notice a change in a client’s mental status.
 CareBridge Academy teaches CNAS about mental health, so they’ll be able to offer support and care for clients in all types of situations.

 A CNA may work with clients who have cognitive impairments from conditions such as strokes, dementia, or Alzheimer’s disease.
 Nursing assistants at CareBridge Academy learn about situations that are helpful when working with residents with dementia and effectively supporting patients that have cognitive impairments like Alzheimer’s.

-Our regular certificate program is a 5-week, Monday through Friday course totaling 120 hours of instruction.
-Our part-time and weekend program options run for 10 weeks in total.
-This includes 65 hours of classroom and lab instruction with an additional 55 hours of hands-on clinical training in a long term care facility.
+Our accelerated certificate program is a 3.5-week, Monday through Friday course totaling 100 hours of instruction.
+This includes 59 hours of classroom and lab instruction with an additional 41 hours of hands-on clinical training in a long term care facility.
 CareBridge Academy provides the training in skills necessary to take and successfully pass the Pennsylvania Certified Nursing Assistant certification exam.